olipantelides/CRATE/README.md

-# CRATE - A Simple framework For Bottle
+# CRATE - A Simple Framework For Bottle

-CRATE give you a simple framework to quickly create python websites with the automated creation of an API
+CRATE gives you a simple framework to quickly create python websites with the automated creation of an API

 ## REQUIREMENTS
 You will need to install bottlePy using: